xine2340/hima/lab1_doc_readme/DOC_lab1.md

     get an identifier
     :handles errors:
         1. longer than limit
-        2. letter after letter
+        2. letter after number
-        3. uppercase
+        3. lowercase
     :return: an identifier
 >